Bushra-naeem/real-estate-website/README.md

 # 🏠 Homeverse

 Homeverse is a fully responsive real estate website built with React.js and TailwindCSS.
-It provides a user-friendly interface for users to browse and find real estate properties.

----

 ## 🛠️ Technologies